TerminatorSd/frontendCode/README.md

 # frontEnd Code
-Some code of html css js.
+Some CODE of html css js.